 Tip 2 – Adoption of Adequate Internal Controls

-Adopting adequate internal controls is the tool utilised to discourage dishonest and misleading financial statements.
-Internal controls are the measures and practise a corporation should take to secure its properties, ensuring that financial information is correct, and deter theft.
+Adopting adequate internal controls is the tool utilized to discourage dishonest and misleading financial statements.
+Internal controls are the measures and practice a corporation should take to secure its properties, ensuring that financial information is correct, and deter theft.
 Such strategies are not mutually exclusive.
-Understand the KPIs (Key Success Indicators) of the organisation and include accountability in the method of reporting.
+Understand the KPIs (Key Success Indicators) of the organization and include accountability in the method of reporting.
 It should be the responsibility of team members who prepare internal and external financial statements to report on significant improvements in the KPIs of your business.